usfm-bible/tcdocs/proposals/2021/u21001_repository_structure.md

 To reflect the two stages of standards development (inputs and outputs), the repository has different top level directories to hold documents for the different aspects of the committee's work.
+For each directory we also consider the role of issues against content in that directory.

+Files in the all the directories are considered to be owned by the technical committee and any committee member may make changes under the authority of the techincal committee.

-### Proposals
+### proposals

 Proposal documents are not designed to be edited, at least collaboratively.
 They are the inputs that the committee discusses to then create the outputs.
 As such,